-I am currently working as Principal Investigator in the project "Socially acceptable AI and fairness trade‐offs in predictive analytics", leading the philosophical unit of the project, involving myself and philosopher of science Tim Räz (from July 2020).
+I am currently working as Principal Investigator in the project "Socially acceptable AI and fairness trade‐offs in predictive analytics", leading the philosophical unit of the project.

 I am a political philosopher by training with a track record of publications mostly at the boundary between my own discipline and bioethics.
 My competences are shaped by a history of philosophy BA+MA, a PhD in political theory (with an analytical philosophy approach), and eight years of post-doctoral research, some of which transdisciplinary, at the boundary between political philosophy, bioethics and data ethics.